Website Audit: Find What's Holding Your Rankings Back

 - Competitor backlink comparison

-- Keywords with high impression counts but low click-through rates
+- Phrases with high impression counts but low click-through rates

-- Keyword gaps: terms competitors rank for that you do not
+- Phrase gaps: terms competitors rank for that you do not

-- Cannibalisation: multiple pages competing for the same keyword
+- Cannibalisation: multiple pages competing for the same phrase

 Audit Deliverables